AlexPoltak/vrs_cvicenie_3/README.md

 </div>
   <h1 align="left">Libs LidarAndTrans</h1>

-## This library is used in two main ways:
+## This library is used in three main ways:
+1. For reading lidar file and manipulating with data obtainded from this file
-1. For transformation between devices(lidar,camera,imu) and also between  what the device is connected to(drone, car, pedestrian).
+2. For transformation between devices(lidar,camera,imu) and also between  what the device is connected to(drone, car, pedestrian).
-2. For reading lidar file and manipulating with data obtainded from this file.<br />
+3. It also includes methods for colorization of points by camera frames.<br />
 ### More in specific sections below. <br /><br />
 This library Consists of: